Behind The Wish: Kristy-Lee Bosher

 From green hills to hospital wards

-I grew up in Gippsland, in a little town called Korumburra (pictured), in family of six: my parents and three siblings.
+I grew up in Gippsland, in a little town called Korumburra (pictured), in a family of six: my parents and three siblings.

 I was always a bit of an adventurer and was destined to move away.